fkmiec/goscript/README.md

 ```
 > $ goscript --dir
-/home/user/go/src/github.com/fkmiec/goscripts
+/home/user/go/src/github.com/fkmiec/goscript
 ```

 ### Get Path to Source File (support editing)

 With the --save option, you can save a copy of the source code for your named command.
 You can then use the --path option to print the path to the specified source file so that you can open it in your favorite editor and make updates.
-When done, calling goscripts with the just the --name option (without --code or --file) will cause the updated source file to be recompiled.
+When done, calling goscript with the just the --name option (without --code or --file) will cause the updated source file to be recompiled.
 Of course, you can navigate to the project folder and compile manually, but using **goscript** helps to ensure consistency.

 ```
 > $ goscript --name 'shebang' --save --file ./tmp.go

 > $ goscript --path 'shebang'
-/home/user/go/src/github.com/fkmiec/goscripts/src/shebang.go
+/home/user/go/src/github.com/fkmiec/goscript/src/shebang.go

 (file editing omitted from example)